mertkaracamm/image_classification/README.md

       -  For this image classification; I used an image classification application using a deep learning model called CNN (Convolutional Neural Network).
       -  I also used a dataset from [Slack](https://image-net.org/) [Slack](https://slack.com/)

+### About

+"bridge" is RSS feeds reader.
+And RSS feeds convert into json,
+And execute HTTP POST your team [Slack](https://slack.com/) or [Discord](https://discordapp.com/) webhook.
+This app written a pure Golang.